gennyble/roan/README.md

 `android-platform android-ndk android-sdk-build-tools`

 - `android-platform` installs the SDK itself and a bunch of helpful tools.
-- `android-ndk` is the Native Development Kit used for natvie code which, since we're writing Rust, is kind of neccessary :D
+- `android-ndk` is the Native Development Kit used for native code which, since we're writing Rust, is kind of necessary :D

 ### Get the correct targets